Wine Events and Wine Festivals around the World

 A tip from Everyday Wanderer

-After growing up living all over the United States and Europe, Sage Scott writes her travel blog with a midlife traveler’s perspective from America’s Heartland.
-From Kansas City, the Midwestern city affectionately called the Paris of the Plains (and the undisputed Barbeque Capital of the World), Sage shares her experiences and provides helpful travel tips on her blog, Everyday Wanderer.
+Sage Scott grew up in the United States and Europe and writes about America's heartland from the perspective of a middle-aged traveler on her travel blog.
+From Kansas City, known as the Paris of the Plains (and the BBQ Capital of the World), Sage shares her experiences and offers travel tips on her blog Everyday hikers.

 Experience wine and cuisine in Budapest